batect/batect/ROADMAP.md

   * how to use batect as the basis for a pipeline made up of reusable building blocks
 * switch to coroutines for parallel execution?
 * listen for `SIGWINCH` globally and update `ConsoleInfo.dimensions` only when required rather than calling `ioctl()` every time
-* test against a variety of Docker versions (eg. earliest supported version and latest)
 * finish configuration code simplification (first three need https://github.com/Kotlin/kotlinx.serialization/issues/315 to be fixed)
   * Move common stuff when parsing a string (eg. EnvironmentVariableExpression, Command, Duration) out to a common class
   * Move common stuff when parsing a string or object (eg. port mapping or volume mount) out to a common class